dpbmm/Python3_Environment/README.md

  * `requirements_py34.txt`
  * directory `scripts`

-to a new directory and then using `git init` and other git commands to populate the repository.
+to a new directory and then using `vagrant up` to provision a new environment and `git init` and other git commands to populate the repository.
 Do this in the host operating system, not the guest system.

 ### Logging out and shutting down